 So while it may be a little early to say whether or not they’ve lived up to their hype, the current stats are looking positive.
 Also be sure to keep your eyes peeled for new stats and more data on the format since all account should have been switched by now.

-If you’re looking for an efficient way to create, manage, edit, and distribute your expanded text ads to Google AdWords, Productsup is the solution for you.
+Once your campaigns and ad groups have been set up in AdWords, Productsup can help you create, manage, edit and distribute your expanded text ads to Google!
 Complete with bulk editing options and the Google Adwords API, we are you’re one-stop-shop for the prepping of your expanded text ads.
 Feel free to reach out for a free walkthrough of the software.

 Get a round up of our latest posts right into your mail box.